Abani Mukherji

-Abaninath Mukherji (অবনীনাথ মুখার্জি, Абанинатх Трайлович Мукерджи, 3 June 1891 – 28 October 1937) was an Indian communist and émigré based in the Soviet Union who co-founded the Communist Party of India (Tashkent group).
+Abaninath Mukherji (অবনীনাথ মুখার্জি, Абанинатх Трайлович Мукерджи, 3 June 1891 – 28 October 1937) was an Indian communist and émigré based in the USSR who co-founded the Communist Party of India (Tashkent group).
 His name was often spelt Abani Mukherjee.

 Biography

 Early life

-Abani Mukherji was born in the city of Jabalpur.
+Mukherji was born in British ruled India to very poor weaver parents in the central town of Jabalpur.
 Abani Mukherji's father was Trailokyanath Mukherji and his family was Hindu.
 After leaving school, he moved to Ahmedabad, where he trained as a weaver, and in 1910 he was employed as an assistant weaving master at the Bangla Laxmi Cotton Mills.
-In 1912, he was sent to Japan and Germany to study weaving.
+In 1912, he was sent to Germany to study weaving.
 In Germany, he encountered socialism.
 After returning to Calcutta in December of the same year, he was employed at another cotton mill, Andrew Yule Mill.

 Revolutionary activities

 In 1914, Mukherji met Rash Behari Bose and joined the revolutionary movement.
 In 1915, he was sent to Japan to acquire weapons for the revolutionaries.
-According to British intelligence reports, he was active in the Hindu–German conspiracy.
+According to British Raj intelligence reports, he was active in the Hindu–German conspiracy.
 In September 1915, while on his return journey to India, he was arrested in Singapore and incarcerated at the Fort Canning prison there, where he remained until he escaped in the autumn of 1917.
 The exact details of his escape are unclear, but he told his friend Suniti Kumar Chatterji that he was assisted by a group of sympathetic Irish soldiers.
 Mukherji managed to reach Java in the Dutch East Indies, where he stayed until the end of 1919, living under the name of Dar Shaheer.
 In Java, he was in contact with Indonesian and Dutch revolutionaries and became a communist.
 He also travelled to Amsterdam and back.
-In Amsterdam, he met S.J.
-Rutgers, who recommended him as a delegate to the Second Congress of the Communist International.
+In Amsterdam, he met S. J. Rutgers, who recommended him as a delegate to the Second Congress of the Communist International.